8eo/boris/README.md

 libraryDependencies += "co.horn" %% "boris" % "0.0.5"
 ```

-If there is sufficient interest from the community we will publish it on Maven Central/
+If there is sufficient interest from the community we will publish it on Maven Central.

 # Usage
 Using Boris is pretty straight forward: